project-fifo/docs/chunter/administration.md

 # Chunter Administration

 ## General managemnet
-chunter uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. chunter can be enabled, disabled and restaerted via: `svcadm enable chunter`, `svcadm disable chunter` and `svcadm restart chunter`
+Chunter uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. chunter can be enabled, disabled and restaerted via: `svcadm enable chunter`, `svcadm disable chunter` and `svcadm restart chunter`

-### updating
+### Updating
 Chunter can be updated by running `/opt/chunter/bin/update` this script will check for new updates and install them as needed.

 #### Installing the new package